ypaulsussman/learning-log/src/pages/blog/Zero to One.md

 As a general rule, everyone you involved with your company should be involved full-time.
 - Sometimes you’ll have to break this: e.g. hire outside lawyers and accountants
-- Anyone who doesn’t own stock options or draw a regular salary from your company is fundamentally misaligned.…they’ll be biased to claim value in the near-term, not help you create more in the future.
+- Anyone who doesn’t own stock options or draw a regular salary from your company is fundamentally misaligned....they’ll be biased to claim value in the near-term, not help you create more in the future.
     - That’s why hiring consultants doesn’t work.
     - Part-time employees don’t work.
     - Even working remotely should be avoided.